ckcollab/ericcarmichael/content/getting player names from twitch stream.md

 ## The process

-For example, watching [Krepo's)(http://www.twitch.tv/skumbagkrepo) stream:
+For example, watching [Krepo's](http://www.twitch.tv/skumbagkrepo) stream here's how I'd go about getting his character name.

 ### Get the stream frame